[Music] Haruomi Hosono and the Yellow Magic Orchestra

 ~ Scroll through a gallery of Hosono's album artworks, including Apryl Fool, Happy End, YMO and nearly all his solo works. ~

 The popularity of Hosono's music has witnessed a resurgence in recent years, leading Light in the Attic records to re-release a remastered collection of Hosono's major exotica-era albums for their first online and physical worldwide release.
 Last year, Haruomi released a new electronica reimagining of his debut LP Hosono House, Hochono House.
-He was also the focus of a new music documentary entitled "No Smoking."

 ~ PSYCHIC GARDEN